tillt/RTagsComplete/README.md

 ## Symbol navigation (Goto definition/declaration)

+Jump to the definition or declaration of a symbol.

-## Find usages (Find symbol references, Find virtual function re-implementations, Find unused functions)
+## Find usages (Find symbol references, Find virtual function re-implementations)

+Shows all references of the symbol under the cursor.

+## Find unused functions

+Finds and displays dead functions.

 ## Rename symbol

+Allows to refactor symbols.
+Select a symbol with your cursor, activate the function and enter the new name.

+## Find include

+Finds the include file for the symbol under the cursor.
+If any are found, shows a quick panel that copies the selected include into the clipboard when hitting return.

 ## Symbol information

+Shows a popup containing information about the symbol under the cursor.

 ![Symbol Info Example](site/images/symbol_info.png)